-- The courts have recognized that delays and operational difficulties are common in the industry and must be regarded as entirely foreseeable; otherwise, the HSL will provide no protection whatsoever.
+- The courts have recognized that delays and operational difficulties are common in the industry and must be regarded as entirely foreseeable; otherwise, 49 CFR 228, Subpart F will provide no protection whatsoever.

 - Common operational difficulties that the emergency provision does not provide relief from include, but are not limited to:

 - o Broken drawbars.

 - Locomotive malfunctions.

 - o Equipment failures.

 - o Brake system failures.

 - Hot boxes.

 - Unexpected switching.

 - o Doubling hills.

 - Meeting trains.

-- The need to clear a main track or cut a crossing also does not justify disregard of the limitations of the HSL. - Such contingencies must normally be anticipated and met within the 12 hours.
+- The need to clear a main track or cut a crossing also does not justify disregard of the limitations of 49 CFR 228, Subpart F. - Such contingencies must normally be anticipated and met within the 12 hours.